 - Acupuncture is the most well known of these tools.

-- Moxabustion is not as well known in the West, but it is just as important as acupuncture.
+- Moxabustion (heat therapy) is not as well known in the West, but it is just as important as acupuncture.
 The Chinese word for acupuncture is more accurately translated as acu-moxa.
 For hundreds of years acupuncture and moxabustion have been used together in clinical practice to prevent and treat illness.
 Moxabustion consists of gently warming acupuncture points with moxa (dried mugwort).
 It is used to improve digestion, ease muscle pain, promote soft tissue healing, and stop excessive menstrual bleeding.
 In Chinese studies moxabustion has been shown to stop bleeding, heal injuries and turn a fetus.

 - Cupping consists of placing a vacuum-sealed cup on the skin in order to improve local circulation.
 The vacuum seal is created through briefly placing a lit cotton ball into the jar until the oxygen is extinguished and then quickly attaching the jar to the skin.
 Cupping is usually performed on the back to relieve muscle pain.
 It can also be done on the abdomen for stomach pain, nausea or diarrhea.
 Cupping is used on the chest as well to treat acute asthma or coughing attacks.
 Cupping’s sister modality, Gua Sha (scraping) is used for areas where cups can not get a good vacuum seal, such as around the neck.